jtwilliams17/machine-learning-challenge/README.md

     2. kNN - 0.501
     3. Logistic Regression - 0.432
 * The deep learning model showed to be much more accurate than the other two classification models.
 This is expected since that model used a little over 14,000 parameters and is a more in depth model creation.
 It also correctly predicted all 5 of the test results after the model creation.
 I would be comfortbale using the deep learning model for predictions, but not the other two. their accuracy scores on the test data were too low to consistently predict results correctly.
 * The models would be greatly improved with more data.
 This data set only inlcuded ~7,000 rows of data.
 Doubling that amount could really improve the model predictors.
-I would've also preferred a binary decision making (planet vs. not), whereas this data had three options in the target column, which I assume is a standard scientific judgement for that column.
+I would've also preferred a binary decision making (planet vs. not), whereas this data had three options in the target column, which I assume is the standard scientific variable for that area.

 - - -